careydayrit/terminus-windows/README.md

 Since terminus is not fully functioning on a Windows Machine, this vagrant setup is capable to run it properly.

 # Note
+This is not an official release from pantheon.io.
 The user agrees that the author is not liable for any data loss or security related issues.

 ## Terminus
 Terminus is Pantheon's Command Line Interface (CLI), providing at least equivalent functionality to the Pantheon's browser-based Dashboard and easier scripting.